davide-castro20/FEUP-LBAW-Wiki/er.md

 Users are separated into three different types: system administrators, buyers who have to register and log into the system, and guests.
 The user authentication can be done with an external API or use our website's authentication system, which requires an e-mail, a username and a password.

 Buyers are able to acquire products and also rate and comment them after purchase.
 This means that customers are able to use different types of filtering in order to obtain the best rated products in accordace to their needs.
 Buyers are also able to charge their account with balance before commiting to a purchase.
 Buyers also have a purchase history they can check, a favourite list (wishlist) they can manage and a recommended items list provided by the system based on their previous purchases and ratings.
-They can, at any time, set the delivery address, (change the payment method/add balance to account (?)), and update their credentials.
+They can, at any time, set the delivery address, deposit money into their account before or during checkout using an external method, and update their credentials.

 Admins have full access and modification privileges, including removing ongoing sales, assign users as admins and viewing the customers' purchase history.
 Admins also have the ability to make discounts of selected items in stock.